victoralfayo/alfaandroid_repository/README.md

 # alfaandroid_repository
-This contains basically  Android source code
- Simple Audio Player
+This contains basically Android Java source code Simple Audio Player
  -This is an app that plays music and allows for the rewind , fast forward , play and pause functionalities thus enabling for easier audio